-- ❖ In this paper, I have argued that the choice is not random, or indicative of the general loss of case-marking in Borneo languages, but rather systematically reflects a contrast between focus actors and topic actors a common pattern of differential actor marking cross-linguistically (Fauconnier and Verstraete 2014, Witzlack-Makarevich and Seržant 2018). - ❖ This is interesting because it indicates that the status of the actor is at least as important as that of the undergoer in UV - and argues against motivating the voice alternations in terms of the pragmatic function of the privileged argument - ❖ Moreover, the felicity of the construction also depends on the status of the undergoer argument.
-Hence, differential marking may not only depend on information structure characteristics of the argument encoded, but also on other relevant referents in the clause.
+- ❖ Although many Western Austronesian languages reserve NOM marking for subjects and GEN marking for non-subject actors, in Kelabit both NOM and GEN can alternate as a means of marking UV actors. - ❖ In this paper, I have argued that the choice is not random, or indicative of the general loss of case-marking in Borneo languages, but rather systematically reflects a contrast between focus actors and topic actors a common pattern of differential actor marking cross-linguistically (Fauconnier and Verstraete 2014, Witzlack-Makarevich and Seržant 2018). - ❖ This is interesting because it indicates that the status of the actor is at least as important as that of the undergoer in UV - and argues against motivating the voice alternations in terms of the pragmatic function of the privileged argument - A Rather, it suggests that voice alternations permit many different configurations of A and U, allowing for marked information structural interpretations, such as topical undergoers and focused actors.